vincentpark05/SingleCycleDatapath/Readme.md

 not done...
+0) draw datapath using the andi and ori

 1) look at the edit history and see if i made all the changes necessary/if i messed up